BrunoQA/codeigniter-contact-form/README.md

 Basic contact form controller and views (contact form and success message) for CodeIgniter.

+	Editing the settings:
+	(They should be in a config file, but for a basic part of your site i've included it in controllers/contact.php)

+	Important settings:

+	$sendEmailTo: Where to send the email

+	$headerView: set to null if you don't want to show a header.
+If anything is set it will load that view before the content

+	$footerView: Same as $headerView but the footer

+	$spam_question / $spam_answer: Set a basic
+		question to avoid bots.
+E.g.
+		'what colour is the sky' & 'blue'

 	Usage:
 	Edit the protected variables at start of class.